2013 CONCACAF Gold Cup Group B

-Group B of the 2013 CONCACAF Gold Cup was one of three groups competing of nations at 2013 CONCACAF Gold Cup.
+Group B of the 2013 CONCACAF Gold Cup was one of three groups competing at the tournament.
 The group's first round of matches were played on July 8, with the final round played on July 15.
-All six group matches were played at venues in the United States, in Harrison, NJ, Miami Gardens, FL and Houston.
+All six group matches were played at venues in the United States, in Harrison, NJ; Miami Gardens, FL; and Houston, TX.
 The group consisted of Haiti, Honduras, El Salvador and Trinidad and Tobago.